Many young guitarist love to play the Blues, but few do it with the passion and authenticity of Jonny Lang.

 Jonny's 2003 album 'Long Time Comin' was his first studio work in five years, and it reflected his new priorities, making No.17 on the Billboard charts.

 The following year Jonny played at Eric Clapton's Crossroads Festival in Dallas in aid of Eric's drug rehabilitation centre.

 Funky rockin' Blues from the 17-year-old Jonny, which owes a lot to Clapton, and Albert Collins as well as his friend Luther Allison, whose 'Cherry Red Wine' closes the album.

-Jonny began touring more, adding to his travels in the company of The Rolling Stones, BB King, Aerosmith, Buddy Guy and Jeff Beck.
-The ‘Turn Around' album released in 2006 won a Grammy for Best Gospel/Rock album, but Jonny's next effort was released on his own label.
+The 'Turn Around' album released in 2006 won a Grammy for Best Gospel/Rock album, but Jonny's next effort was released on his own label.
 'Live at the Ryman', recorded at the spiritual home of the Grand Ol' Opry in Nashville, and made a powerful statement of Jonny's credentials as a Gospel/Blues/Rock performer: a 2010 appearance at The Crossroads Festival re-enforced his 'West-side' influences too.
-Since then, Jonny has continued touring, and appears on the acclaimed ‘Experience Hendrix Tour’, as many renowned players pay homage to Jimi.
-Jonny’s album ‘Fight for My Soul’ was released in late 2013 and the soulful R&B on those 11 tracks sound like the ‘boy wonder’ has found the voice of a man who knows where he stands.
-Still a young man, when he bares his soul onstage Jonny shows the passion of a man who has experienced the pleasures and pains of life, and expresses them with the power of a Master.